 In the chart above, we see global search interest over the past 5 years.
 The numbers represent search interest relative to the highest point, with 100 being the peak popularity for this query.

-This trend is in line with the overall rise of online shopping and the decline of brick and mortar retail.
+This trend is in line with the overall rise of online shopping and the decline of brick-and-mortar retail.
 And it’s only exacerbated by the current pandemic.
-As people spend more time online, they’ve also started to look for alternative sources of income, giving rise to this search trend.
+As people spend more time online, they’ve started to look for alternative sources of income.
+That has given rise to this search trend.

 Many small businesses lack the financial resources to invest in online marketing effectively.
 That’s why the performance model provided by affiliate marketing is an invaluable tool for them to drive both brand awareness and actual sales.
 And there’s nothing holding larger businesses back from using it, too.
 Thanks to the low barrier to entry, thousands of both SMBs and larger companies rely on affiliate marketing as an additional traffic and sales channel.